Mirror symmetry for moduli spaces of Higgs bundles via p-adic integration

-For the rest of this section we fix a line bundle $L$ on $X$ of degree $d$ as well as a line bundle $D$.
+For the rest of this section we fix a line bundle $L$ on $X$ of degree $d$ as well as a line bundle $D$ and an integer $n$.
 Traditionally one chooses $D$ to be equal to the canonical line bundle $\Omega_{X/S}^1$.
-However we do not need this restriction, and the general case is of independent interest. \begin{rmk} Existence of the moduli space in this generality can be deduced easily from algebraicity of the stack of vector bundles $\Bun_n(X/S)$ on $X$ (Olsson's algebraicity result for mapping stacks \cite[Theorem 1.1]{olsson2006hom} implies algebraicity of $\Bun_n(X/S)$).
+However we do not need this restriction, and the general case is of independent interest.
+We denote by $J_X$ the Jacobian of $X$ over $S$ and by $\Gamma=J_X[n]$ the associated finite flat group scheme of $n$-torsion points.

+\begin{rmk} Existence of the moduli space in this generality can be deduced easily from algebraicity of the stack of vector bundles $\Bun_n(X/S)$ on $X$ (Olsson's algebraicity result for mapping stacks \cite[Theorem 1.1]{olsson2006hom} implies algebraicity of $\Bun_n(X/S)$).
 For this d\'evissage argument one considers the stack of all $D$-Higgs bundles and the forgetful map $\mathsf{Higgs}_D(X/S) \to \Bun_n(X/S)$.
 It follows from \cite[Th\'eor\`eme 7.7.6]{MR0163911} that this map is representable and affine.
 Therefore the stack $\mathsf{Higgs}_D(X/S)$ is itself algebraic.
 Since stable $D$-Higgs bundle form an open substack, we obtain algebraicity of the stack of stable $D$-Higgs bundles.
 The corresponding moduli space can be obtained by rigidifying this stack with respect to the group $\G_m$.
-Rigidification preserves algebraicity (see \cite{abramovich2003twisted}), and hence we deduce that $\Mm_{\SL_n}^L(X/S)$ is representable by an algebraic space. \end{rmk}
+Rigidification preserves algebraicity (see \cite{abramovich2003twisted}), and hence we deduce that $\Mm_{\SL_n}^L(X)$ is representable by an algebraic space. \end{rmk}